openstack/openstack-manuals/doc/config-reference/source/block-storage/volume-encryption.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use the OpenStack dashboard (horizon), or the :command:`cinder`
 command to create volumes just as you normally would.
-For an encrypted
+For an encrypted volume,
-volume use the LUKS tag, for unencrypted leave the LUKS tag off.
+pass the ``--volume-type LUKS`` flag, which denotes that the volume will be of
+encrypted type ``LUKS``.
+If that argument is left out, the default volume
+type, ``unencrypted``, is used.

 #.
 Source your admin credentials: